 Apache Sqoop 1.4.7 on Qubole supports Snowflake

 1. Supports secure data transfers with Snowflake: Apache Sqoop 1.4.7 on Qubole supports Snowflake as a data source to import from or export data to Hive.
 This functionality has also been extended to support AWS PrivateLink.
-PrivateLink enables the creation of a highly secure network between Snowflake and other AWS VPCs (virtual private clouds) in the same AWS region, fully protected from unauthorized external access.
+PrivateLink enables the creation of a highly secure network between Snowflake and other AWS VPCs ( Virtual Private Clouds) in the same AWS region, fully protected from unauthorized external access.

 Apache Sqoop 1.4.7 on Qubole uses HiveServer2 Clusters

 2. Increases efficiency using Sqoop with HiveServer2 Cluster: Once data reaches the HDFS storage, Apache Sqoop 1.4.7 on Qubole uses a scalable HiveServer2 cluster (runs on parent Hadoop2 cluster) to push data from HDFS to Hive (runs Sqoop jobs more efficiently).
-The advantages of using HiveServer2 cluster are:
+The advantages of using the HiveServer2 cluster are:

 1. Horizontal Scalability – scales HiveServer2 cluster horizontally by adding worker nodes.